Spring Garden Revival

 Professional Site Assessment & Soil Testing Requirements for Maynard’s Glacial Till & Rocky Upland Soils

-Comprehensive site assessment in Maynard’s glacial till and rocky upland soils is essential.
-Mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab (pH, NPK, organic matter, texture, compaction, contamination) is required.
-Local soils are typically acidic (pH 5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is recommended to achieve a target pH of 6.0–7.0.
-The USDA Web Soil Survey identifies glacial till, rocky soils, marine clay, and urban fill, with drainage and seasonal water table considerations.
-Preparation includes vegetation removal, rough grading (1–2% slope from structures), compost incorporation (1–3 inches into top 6–8 inches), final grading with 4–6 inches screened loam, and fine grading for sod contact.
-Infrastructure protection requires Dig Safe (811) notification (72 hours recommended), irrigation evaluation, drainage integration, and tree protection.
+Comprehensive site assessment in Maynard requires mandatory soil testing through the UMass Soil & Plant Nutrient Testing Lab, evaluating pH, NPK, organic matter, texture, compaction, and contamination.
+Local soils—glacial till, rocky uplands, and urban fill—are typically acidic (pH 5.5–6.5); lime application (50–100 lbs per 1,000 sq ft) is often necessary to reach the 6.0–7.0 target.
+The USDA Web Soil Survey provides drainage and seasonal water table data.
+Preparation includes vegetation removal, rough grading (1–2% slope from structures), compost incorporation, and final grading with 4–6 inches of screened loam.
+Dig Safe (811) notification is required at least 48–72 hours before excavation.

 Massachusetts Conservation Commission Requirements for Sod Installation & Water Quality Protection